-- i) involve a Section 10 water (except for Toledo Bend Reservoir provided actions are authorized by the Sabine River Authority of Texas and/or Louisiana in accordance with their Shoreline Management Plan); - j) cause the loss of greater than 1/10 acre of waters of the U.S. "Loss of waters of the U.S." is defined as waters of the U.S. that are filled or permanently adversely affected by flooding, excavation, or drainage as a result of the regulated activity; - k) result in the loss of wetlands or littoral zone; - result in permanent or temporary adverse effects to forested wetlands (e.g., clearing of trees in forested wetland); - m) have the potential to affect, or be in the vicinity of, or be in designated critical habitat of, a species listed, or proposed for listing, as threatened or endangered in the Endangered Species Act (except for Toledo Bend Reservoir provided actions are authorized by the Sabine River Authority of Texas and/or Louisiana in accordance with their Shoreline Management Plan); - n) have the potential to affect any historic property listed, or eligible for listing in, the National Register of Historic Places (except for Toledo Bend Reservoir provided actions are authorized by the Sabine River Authority of Texas and/or Louisiana in accordance with their Shoreline Management Plan); - o) occur within any of the following habitat types or specific areas: - a) wetlands, typically referred to as pitcher plant bogs, that are characterized by an organic surface soil layer and include vegetation such as pitcher plants (Sarracenia spp.), sundews (Drosera spp.), and sphagnum moss (Sphagnum spp.);
+- a) involve a Section 10; - b) cause the loss of greater than 0.10 acre of open water areas and/or wetlands that are waters of the U.S. "Loss of waters of the U.S." is defined as waters of the U.S. that are filled or permanently adversely affected by flooding, excavation, or drainage as a result of the regulated activity; - c) cause the loss of greater than 0.03 acre of streams that are waters of the U.S., in accordance with the definition of Loss of Waters as defined in (b) above; - d) result in the loss of wetlands or littoral zone; - e) result in permanent or temporary adverse effects to forested wetlands (e.g., clearing of trees in forested wetland); - f) have the potential to affect, or be in the vicinity of, or be in designated critical habitat of, a species listed, or proposed for listing, as threatened or endangered under the Endangered Species Act; - g) have the potential to affect any historic property listed, or eligible for listing in, the National Register of Historic Places; - h) occur within wetlands, typically referred to as pitcher plant bogs, that are characterized by an organic surface soil layer and include vegetation such as pitcher plants (Sarracenia spp.), sundews (Drosera spp.), and sphagnum moss (Sphagnum spp.), or the area of Caddo Lake within Texas that is designated as a" Wetland of International Importance" under the Ramsar Convention of 1971; - i) result in the modification or alteration of any Corps of Engineer Federal project(s) that are either locally or federally maintained and for work that would occur within the conservation pool or flowage easement of any Corps of Engineers lake project.